FREE SHIPPING ON ALL ORDERS Shop Now

 Our test analyzes IgG reactions to 200 food and drink ingredients.
 With this information, you can start to eliminate those foods from your diet to try and reduce the risk of discomfort.

-All of our customers receive a 30-minute consultation with one of our nutritionists after receiving the results so that they can discuss the best way to refine their diet using their specific food fingerprint.
+All of our customers have the option to add on a 30-minute consultation with one of our nutritional therapists after receiving the results so that they can discuss the best way to refine their diet using their specific food fingerprint.

 Our main food sensitivity test is designed for individuals aged 18 and over.
 However, we do have a wider range of food intolerance testing for children aged 2-17 years old, and offer a parent and child testing package to help your whole family.